-Trust and confidence are crucial for any long-term relationship, which is why integrated agencies like Bloom Ads are able to give clients the clearest picture of how they are making every dollar work for them.
+Trust and confidence are crucial for any long-term relationship, which is why some argue that the best media planning agencies are those that integrate media planning with media buying.
+Integrated agencies like Bloom Ads are able to give clients the clearest picture of how they are making every dollar work for them.
 Media planners can set goals that they know they are going to be able to reach, as long as they work side-by-side with media buyers.

 What is Media Buying?